giovannetor/GIO-SL/Hot Potato/README.md

 2) `.adstop potato` = Forcibly stop the game in progress in the channel in which it is written.
 3) `.adpotatostats` = Get another user's STATS.
 ---
+### NOTES
+- During the Configuration, a Log Chan shall be defined.
+This is the chan where the bot will send his logs, and can only be one, stated with the "#chan_name" format.
+- During the Configuration, a list of Game Chans shall be defined.
+These are the chans where the game is allowed to run.
+State one per line with the "#chan_name" format.
+- During the Configuration, you'll be able to choose a language for the game.
+The default one is Italian. _Available_:Italiano , English

-**NOTES**: While you are in the Game Channel, you will NOT be able to change NICKs.
+- While you are in the Game Channel, you will NOT be able to change NICKs.

-**NOTES**: To allow a friendlier game environment, you cannot pass back the Potato to the one who passed you in the first place.
+- To allow a friendlier game environment, you cannot pass back the Potato to the one who passed you in the first place.

-**NOTES**: After a TOT number of turns (N° players + 3) the game will start asking to pass the Potato to inactive players.
+- After a TOT number of turns (N° players + 3) the game will start asking to pass the Potato to inactive players.